16 Clear Signs You’re About to Be Hacked

 These are the most common cybersecurity missteps that will make you vulnerable to an attack.

-“Don’t respond with personal information (social security number, credit/debit card info, banking info, address, phone number) to contests, raffles, and other web forms that you didn’t explicitly sign up for.
-Don’t click on links in text messages from numbers you do not recognize.” —Rene Kolga, Senior Director of Product Management at cybersecurity tech company Nyotron.
-Here are 20 tricks hackers use to scam you.
+"Don't respond with personal information (social security number, credit/debit card info, banking info, address, phone number) to contests, raffles, and other web forms that you didn't explicitly sign up for.
+Don't click on links in text messages from numbers you do not recognize." —Rene Kolga, Senior Director of Product Management at cybersecurity tech company Nyotron.
+Learn about the 20 tricks hackers use to scam you.